[last update: May 17, 2017]

 I try not to let my attention wander too far from appreciating the wonder of the very fact that I am alive.
 The odds against our being alive and conscious are really high.
 It’s easy to die and, at least for now, inevitable.
 I remind myself of that fact often, and so aspire not to take most of life’s status competitions too seriously.

 I am a lawyer by trade.
 But I spend most of my time reading about other things.
-My areas of interest include evolutionary biology, meditation, history, artificial intelligence and machine learning, music (mostly classical and alt-country), philosophy of language, philosophy of mind, foundations of math, future stuff, and rationalism.
+My areas of interest include evolutionary biology, meditation, history, artificial intelligence and machine learning, music (mostly classical and alt-country), philosophy of language, philosophy of mind, foundations of math, future stuff, rationalism, and insofar as I understand what it is, meta–rationalism.

 I would probably be more successful and prestigious if I picked one thing and stuck with it.
 But I’m ADHD, so that’s not likely to happen any time soon.